kyhoon/yearn-data/lp-strategies/README.md

 # LP strategies

-Last updated on 01/26/2022.
+Last updated on 01/27/2022.

-This dataset consists of the daily token price, reserve, and volume data of 16 different WETH pools in Sushiswap, from 09/14/2020 to 01/26/2022.
+This dataset consists of the daily token price, reserve, and volume data of 34 different WETH pools in Uniswap V2, from 09/14/2020 to 01/26/2022.
 The list of tokens is as follows:

+- ALBT
-- BAND
+- CEL
 - COMP
 - DAI
+- DPI
+- FARM
+- HEX
+- KEEP
+- LEASH
 - LINK
+- LRC
+- MANA
+- MATIC
+- MKR
+- PERP
+- PICKLE
 - REN
+- RSR
+- SAND
+- SHIB
 - SNX
-- SRM
+- STAKE
-- SUSD
+- STRONG
 - SUSHI
-- UMA
 - USDC
+- WBTC
 - AMP
 - AMPL
 - CRV
+- RENBTC
+- SWAP
 - USDT
+- XOR
 - YFI

 The dataset has two versions, `train` and `test`.